 A little further down the coast is Cambewarra Mountain Lookout.

-9. Swim at Kiama best beaches
+9. Swim at Kiama stunning surf beaches

 There are several beaches between Shellharbour and Seven Mile Beach at Gerroa that are easily visited from Kiama.
 Our favourite is Seven Mile, where I spent many school holidays in my later teen years, it’s a beautiful long beach backed by National Park and usually devoid of crowds.